rajnishgeek/The-Drums/README.md

 # The Drums
-By pressing any key A to Z on the keyboard, it shows good animations with sounds.
+It is a drum instruments sound kit application with animations.
+By pressing any key A to Z on the keyboard, it shows good animations with the visual sounds of drum instruments on the web page.
 ## Language:
 HTML, CSS, JavaScript
 ## Libraries: